-CALUE assists the International Cultural Center and colleges within the university in promoting study abroad opportunities that allow students to have an international learning experience while making progress toward a degree.
+CALUE assists the Study Abroad Office and colleges within the university in promoting study abroad opportunities that allow students to have an international learning experience while making progress toward a degree.
 Students who study abroad learn independence, self-confidence, flexibility, clarity about their own culture and future goals, views and perspectives held by others, and language and communication skills.

 The Cooperative Education program integrates classroom study with paid, practical, and supervised work training in public and private employment situations.
 By applying their academic training in a work setting, students not only enhance their self-confidence while earning wages, but they also gain career direction and may receive offers for future full-time employment.

 Co-op programs include both the alternating and parallel patterns.
 The alternating option allows students to alternate semesters of work and school, working a minimum of two semesters.
 The parallel plan permits students to work at least 15 to 20 hours per week concurrently with their academic progression.